College of Medicine Exam Policy

-M1/M2 Courses Exam Policy
+M1/M2 Exam Policies

 Generally, assessments are scheduled for Mondays or Fridays.
-If a Monday, the Tuesday following the exam is lightly or not scheduled for classes.
-If a Friday, the Thursday before the exam is scheduled as a study day (no classes).
+If scheduled on Friday, the Thursday before the exam is scheduled as a study day (no classes).
 Since the College of Medicine must share access to testing labs with the six other colleges of the Health Science Center (HSC), days and time may vary slightly to fit into the larger HSC schedule.

-Students are expected to take exams during the scheduled time period.
-Exceptions will be allowed only in the case of serious illness or death in the family.
+Exceptions for delayed testing will be allowed only in the case of serious illness or death in the family.
 Requests for delaying an exam must be submitted as early as possible and approved by the Office of Medical Education.
 OME will attempt to accommodate requests for delays.
 If delays are allowed, the exam will be rescheduled for the earliest available time.
 You may send your request to Ms. Norwood.

-M3/M4 Clerkships Exam Policy
+M3/M4 Clerkships Exam Policies

-Student evaluation in the clerkship portion of the curriculum includes written examinations as well as an increased emphasis on other forms of evaluation.
-Students completing required M3 clerkships will take a written exam at the end of the rotation.
+Student evaluation in the clerkship portion of the curriculum includes web-based examinations as well as an increased emphasis on other forms of evaluation.
+Students completing required M3 clerkships will take a web-based exam at the end of the rotation.
 In all cases except Neurology, that exam will be the National Board of Medical Examiners Subject Exam (NBME).
 These exams are scheduled for the last day of the clerkship.
-NBME exams last 2 hours 30 minutes and are administered in one of the four computer testing labs on campus.
-Exams will be scheduled in two sessions, based on the clerkship and availability of the testing labs.
-A student unable to take a clerkship examination due to illness or other emergency situation must notify the director of that clerkship.
-Concerns affecting individual examination questions or other forms of evaluation, as well as final grades, should be directed to the appropriate clerkship director.
+NBME exams last 2 ½ to 3 hours and are administered in the C109 Computer Lab located in the GEB.
+Exams will be scheduled in two sessions, based on the clerkship.
+You should always arrive NO LATER than 15 minutes prior to your clerkships testing time as we could begin the exam on time or earlier.

-It is an Honor Code violation if
+It is an Honor Code violation if...

 - You test when you are not scheduled and another student is unable to access a computer.

-- You are in the testing center after the entire exam period has ended
+- You are in the testing center after the entire exam period has ended.

 - You transcribe questions in any form, remove notes made on scratch paper, or provide information about any aspect of the examination to students who have not taken the examination.
 By taking the examination, each student pledges that he or she has neither given nor received any help on the examination.